liyi5895/collaborative-editor/memory-bank/techContext.md

 3. **Data Storage**: Currently uses in-memory storage, which means data is lost when the server restarts

 ### AI Integration
-1. **Model Limitations**: The AI assistant uses mock responses in the current implementation
+1. **LLM Integration**: The AI assistant uses real LLM models via OpenRouter API
+2. **Model Selection**: Users can select different LLM models from a dropdown menu
-2. **Response Time**: AI processing may introduce latency in the chat interface
+3. **Response Time**: AI processing may introduce latency in the chat interface
+4. **API Key Management**: Requires an OpenRouter API key to be set in the `.env` file
-3. **Suggestion Quality**: The quality of AI suggestions depends on the underlying model and prompt engineering
+5. **Suggestion Quality**: The quality of AI suggestions depends on the selected model and prompt engineering

 ## Dependencies